Grothendieck-Serre in the quasi-split unramified case: Fibrations into smooth relative curves

 In the case when $R$ is a field, the following Bertini lemma allows us to impose a smoothness requirement on $ X^\sm \cap H$.
-Its most delicate case is when the base field is finite, in which it amounts to a mild extension of \cite{Gab01}*{Cor.~1.6 and Cor.~1.7}, whose argument is actually our key input.
+Its most delicate case is when the base field is finite, in which it amounts to a mild extension of \cite{Gab01}*{Corollaries 1.6 and 1.7}, whose argument is actually our key technique.